gitlcr2131/monk-flavor-5e/README.md

 ## Features
 Yelling.
-More than 1500 difference incredible moves.
+More than 1500 different incredible moves.

 ##Installation
 To install Monk Flavor, do the following